pciruelos/Crud-with-RepositoryPattern-Di-Ef/README.md

 # .NET 8 Web API with Entity Framework 8

 ## Overview
 This repository contains a .NET 8 Web API project that demonstrates building a Web API from scratch using Entity Framework 8 for data management.
-It includes implementation of the CRUD operations for a `SuperHero` model and uses the Repository Pattern with Dependency Injection for clean architecture.
+It includes implementation of the CRUD operations for a `FrontMan` model and uses the Repository Pattern with Dependency Injection for clean architecture.

 ## Features
 - **Web API Creation**: Starting from setting up a new Web API project.
-- **Model Definition**: Adding a new `SuperHero` model.
+- **Model Definition**: Adding a new `FrontMan` model.
 - **CRUD Operations**: Implementing Create, Read, Update, and Delete functionalities.
 - **Testing with Swagger**: Using Swagger UI to test API methods.
 - **Repository Pattern**: Organizing code using the Repository Pattern.